MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 |--|
 |`"https://fabrikam.blob.core.windows.net/container/path/to/file.csv;impersonate"`|

 The principal must have the necessary permissions to perform the operation.
-For example in Azure Blob Storage, to read from the blob the principal needs the Reader role and to export to the blob the principal needs the Contributor role.
-To learn more, see [Azure Blob Storage access control](/azure/storage/common/authorization-resource-provider#assign-management-permissions-with-azure-role-based-access-control-azure-rbac) or [Azure Data Lake Storage access control](/azure/storage/blobs/data-lake-storage-access-control).
+For example in Azure Blob Storage, to read from the blob the principal needs the Storage Blob Data Reader role and to export to the blob the principal needs the Storage Blob Data Contributor role.
+To learn more, see [Data Lake Storage Gen2 access control](/azure/storage/blobs/data-lake-storage-access-control-model#role-based-access-control-azure-rbac).

 ## Managed identity